-With That in Mind, What’s the Difference Between a Robo-Advisor and a Target Date Fund?
+What’s the Difference Between a Robo-Advisor and a Target Date Fund?

 There are a few similarities between robo-advisors and target date funds that make each alternative a good investment choice for certain groups of people.
 However, there are some stark differences that are worth noting before you dive into one or the other.

-For example, one target date fund might have you at 50% stocks and 50% bonds at your target date.
+For example, one target date fund might have you at 50% stocks and 50% bonds at your retirement date.
 While another might have you at 60% stocks and 40% at your retirement date.
 This matters as stocks are more volatile than bond investments and their values bounce around more.
 So, if you’re looking to tap your investment money at age 65, you want to make certain that it’ll be available at that time.

 Most robo-advisors allow you to shift your asset allocation at will.
 So, if the risk level of your robo-advisor investments isn’t working for you anymore, you can just change it.

 All robos offer basic stock and bond funds.
-But some robo-advisors veer into real estate, commodities, value investing stock funds.
-While other robo-advisors give you the chance to invest in a wide range of bond varieties.
+While some robos veer into real estate, commodities, and value investing stock funds.
+Others give you the chance to invest in a wide range of bond varieties.
 Also, robo-advisors take your risk tolerance into consideration and can be adjusted as you go.

 Learn more; Robo-Advisor Comparison Chart

-In this case, robo-advisors and target date funds have one very important thing in common: they’re both usually cheaper than a traditional financial advisor.
+Both options have one important thing in common: they’re both usually cheaper than a traditional financial advisor.